On this page:

 There are many ways to contest a will – they are known as grounds for contesting a will.
 Common reasons for challenging a will include proving that it is invalid, or that the will did not make adequate provision for dependants.

-The process of contesting a Will is known as contentious probate.
-Family disputes over inheritance are common and often stressful.
-It’s a good idea to get advice from specialist contentious probate solicitors about how to successfully contest a Will.
+The process of contesting a will is known as contentious probate.
+Family will disputes or disputes over inheritance are common and often stressful.
+It’s a good idea to get advice from specialist contentious probate solicitors about how to successfully contest a will.
 They can tell you if you have a realistic claim and the best way to move forward.
 Your solicitor will also make sure you follow all the correct procedures.

 - it wasn’t signed by the testator

 - the testator’s signature wasn’t witnessed by two people present at the same time as the testator signed it

 - the people who witnessed the signature didn’t meet the requirements for doing so (there are strict rules about who can witness the signature on a will)

 The will might be invalid if the testator didn’t fully understand or know about the contents of their will, or those people close to them to whom they ought to have regard, or understand the approximate extent of their estate.
 You might be able to challenge a will if you think that the testator was not of ‘sound mind’ when they gave instructions or executed the will for example, you may be contesting a will due to dementia.
 The legal term for this is ‘lack of testamentary capacity’.
 To make a valid will, the testator needs to:

 - understand they were making a will and the significance of doing so